Introduction: ROS Melodic on Raspberry Pi 4[Debian Buster] + RPLIDAR A1M8

 I recommend you use nano text editor, which is simpler than VIM ;) Ctrl+O is saving, Ctrl+X is exiting and Ctrl+W is searching.

 Step 3: Build and Source the Installation

 Next we use the rosdep tool for installing all the rest of the dependencies:

 rosdep install --from-paths src --ignore-src --rosdistro melodic -y

 Once it has completed downloading the packages and resolving the dependencies you are ready to build the catkin packages.
 (Run this command from ros_catkin_ws folder)

 If the compilation process freezes(very likely, if you install the desktop version), you need to increase swap space available.
 By default it's 100 MB, try increasing it to 2048 MB.

 Good luck!
-The whole compilation process takes about 1 hour, so go make some tea.
+The whole compilation process takes about 1 hour(less for Bare-bones version), so go make some tea.

 Now ROS Melodic should be installed on your Raspberry Pi 4.
 We'll source the new installation with following command: